exakat/exakat-docs/Reference/Rules/Structures/IfWithSameConditions.rst

 +++++++++++++++++++++++

   Successive If / then structures that have the same condition may be either merged or have one of the condition changed.
+Note that if the values used in the condition have been modified in the first if/then structure, the two distinct conditions may be needed.

 .. code-block:: php